-Since 2005 LPC has been in a partnership with Food for the Hunger Canada (FH Canada) in a holistic development project in the Sasiga region of western Ethiopia.
-The project is centered around a number of villages in Belo District - hence the original name of our partnership - but has since expanded to 9 villages (kebeles) in the region.
+Since 2005 LPC has been in a partnership with Food for the Hunger Canada (FH Canada) in a holistic development project in the lowlands Sasiga region of western Ethiopia.
+The project originated around a few villages in Belo District - hence the original name of our partnership - but has since expanded to 9 villages (kebeles) in the region.
 The project works with churches, leaders and families with aims of bettering health, supplying clean water, creating agricultural and economic options, increasing education for all, gender empowerment, care for a fragile environment and ultimate sustainability.
 The project will be 'graduating' Dec 2016.

-- In 2003, after a horrific famine, the Ethiopian government recommended a voluntary relocation possibility to a large group of Muslims slightly to the east of Addis Ababa - a journey of 600kms.
+- In 2003, after a horrific famine, the Ethiopian government recommended a voluntary relocation possibility to a large group of Muslims to the east of Addis Ababa - a journey of 600kms.
 They accepted the recommendation but their arrival put strain on already limited resources in an undeveloped area susceptible to food shortage.

-- Belo was highlighted as having potential for a sustainable development initiative by Food for the Hungry
+- Sasiga was highlighted as having potential for a sustainable development initiative by Food for the Hungry

 - Concurrently, in the early 2000’s, The Place was developing a relationship with David Collins, then president of Food for the Hungry Canada.
 David knew and understood the FH global projects and recommended their new Belo Project as a project that would be a good fit with the interests of the people at Lambrick Park Church.

 - When the first LPC delegation arrived in Belo in February 2005 a mix of Christians and Muslims, attempting to create viable community together, welcomed us.
 This first vision trip was unpacked in the following months and a recommendation to partner was brought to the Board and congregations.
 The phrase 'it's not what we can do for them, but what they can do for us' was used.
 The stated objectives were Partnership, Relationship, Unity and Stewardship.